mhanlon/DaisyTheCarrot/README.md

 I've left the instructions that come with the author template below.
 Check out various branches for steps along the way!

+## Branches
+### `starting-point`
+This is the Plain Jane Author Template

+### `name-change`
+We make a small adjustment to the BuildSettings.xcconfig to make this playground book our own.

+### `ui-work`
+This branch adds UI elements in the LiveView.storyboard.

+We added a button to show off IBActions, a label, and an image view.
+We've also added two images to the Assets.xcassets catalog.
+IBOutlets and IBActions have been wired up and we can view this work of beauty in the LiveViewTestApp target in the simulator.

 ---

 #  Playground Book Xcode Project #